 After registering for a course, a message will appear on the screen if there is an error.
 Make sure that all courses are registered correctly.
-You can make changes to registration as many times as you like during the registration period, but are not permitted to add or remove courses for any reason whatsoever after it ends.
+You can make changes to registration as many times as you like during the registration period but are not permitted to change courses for any reason after it ends.
 Make sure that there are no errors in your courses or fields after you finish registering.

-Late April
+Spring Semester Late April